elyasaddo/MERMachineLearning/views/articles/techniques.md

 </figcaption>
 </figure>

-An *optimal* seperating plane is the separating hyperplane that is farthest from any training observations also called Maximal Margin Myperplane (MMH).
+An *optimal* separating plane is the separating hyperplane that is farthest from any training observations also called Maximal Margin Hyperplane (MMH).
 To find an MMH, we first compute the perpendicular distance from each training observation x<sub>i</sub> for a given separating hyperplane.
 The smallest perpendicular distance to a training observation from the hyperplane is known as the margin.
 The MMH is the separating hyperplane where the margin is the largest.
 We can see on the figure below that the MMH is the mid-line of the widest "block" (i.e. margin) that we can insert between the two classes such that they are perfectly separated.

 <figure markdown="1">
 ![ Maximal margin hyperplane with support vectors (A, B and C)](/assets/images/MMH.png)